C21111222/DMN_project/README.md

 ### Features

 - Drag and Drop DMN file upload
+- Migration of DMN files 1.1/1.2 to 1.3 if necessary
 - Display of DMN decision tables
 - Evaluation of decision logic
 - Interactive elements with CSS animations